 During the winter months you are permitted to put out artificial flowers or wreaths, but they must be removed by March 15th.

 The cemetery does offer for sale Christmas wreaths (ordered by September 1st) and Easter lilies or hyacinths (order by March 1st.)
-Christmas wreaths will be placed on gravesites after Thanksgiving and the Easter flowers will be place on the last Thursday before Easter.
-If you are interested in ordering Christmas wreaths or Easter flowers, please contact the office by email at email@example.com or call us at 412-741-4409.
+Christmas wreaths will be placed on gravesites after Thanksgiving and the Easter flowers will be placed on the last Thursday before Easter.
+If you are interested in ordering Christmas wreaths or Easter flowers, please contact the office by email at firstname.lastname@example.org or call us at 412-741-4409.

 A portion of the purchase price of each grave is contributed to a perpetual care fund.
 This is in accordance with a law mandated by the Commonwealth of Pennsylvania.
 This fund addresses the general care and maintenance that can include cutting grass, regrading of graves, maintenance of water supply systems, roads, drainage, etc.